shreyasib/Data-Analysis-and-Visualization/README.md

 * Solid Waste is the most common type of issue case owner.
 * The Standard priority ticket is the most common one.
 * Phone is the most common method to request for services.

+## Strategic Recommendations
+After the analysis, we share our high-level business recommendations:

+1. Implement a system for tracking and monitoring service requests.
+This could include setting up a system for assigning service request numbers, establishing a timeline for resolution, and providing regular updates to residents about the status of their request.
+2. Consider implementing a system for soliciting feedback and suggestions from residents about how to improve the 311 service.
+This could help identify areas where the service could be improved, and help ensure that it is meeting the needs of the community.